 It is a community where you are listened to.
 You can get the perspective of people who appreciate what you’re going through.
 There are polls and discussions on a variety of subjects – not just about pedophilia.
 There are surveys to help with academic research.

 To join as a regular member, you need to be 18 or older and be sexually/romantically attracted to children.
-You must also be committed to never seeking sexual activity with a child.
+You must also be committed to never seeking or engaging in sexual activity with a child, in person or online.

 For your own protection, don’t write to us from your work or school address, or an email linked to your real identity; don’t give identifying information.
 Do tell us a little about yourself and why you’re approaching us.